emqx/blog/en/202006/emqx-mqtt-broker-k8s-cluster.md

   emqx-deployment-68fcb4bfd6-2nhh6   1/1     Running   0          59s
   ```

-  The output result represents that successfully using Deployment deploy EMQ X Broker Pod.
+  The output result represents that successfully using Deployment deploy EMQX Broker Pod.
 Even if this pod is accidentally stopped, Deployment will recreate a new pod.

-### Use services exposing EMQ X Broker Pod service
+### Use services exposing EMQX Broker Pod service

 Kubernetes [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) has a life cycle.
 They can be created, and will not run if they are destroyed.
 It can dynamically create and destroy pod, if use [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) to run applications.

 Every pod has its IP address, but in Deployment, the pod collection running at the same moment may differ from that runs this application later.

-This will cause a problem: if use EMQ X Broker Pod to provide service to the **MQTT client**, how does the client find and track the IP address that will be connected, to facilitate users to use EMQ X Broker service.
+This will cause a problem: if use EMQX Broker Pod to provide service to the **MQTT client**, how does the client find and track the IP address that will be connected, to facilitate users to use EMQX Broker service.

 The answer is: Service

 Service is an abstract method for exposing the application which is running on a set of [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) as network service.

-Use Service to expose EMQ X Broker Pod as network service.
+Use Service to expose EMQX Broker Pod as network service.

 + Define Service：